NodyHub/k8s-basic-ws/00_prep/minikube/README.md

 This directoty contains a Vagrant file.
 This file can be used in combination with [HashiCorp Vagrant](https://www.vagrantup.com/).

 If you have vagrant and VirtualBox installed on your local system, you can start a prepared VM with `vagrant up`.
-After the startup is finished, connect to the VM with `vagrant ssh` and start minikube with `./start-minikube.sh`.
+After the startup is finished, connect to the VM with `vagrant ssh` and start minikube with `~/start-minikube.sh`.

-This git repo can be found in the directoty `git/k8s-ws/`.
+This git repo can be found in the directoty `~/git/k8s-ws/` on the VM.

 Happy learning!